webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 to only generate the Modelica code might be favorable.
 When it comes to writing tests it is typically easier to divide functionality into separate implementations.

-We will start with the *ModelicaModelGenerator* here and continue with the *SimulateModelica* in the analysis tool section...
+We will start with the *ModelicaCodeGenerator* here and continue with the *SimulateModelica* in the analysis tool section...

 Generating a Plugin Template
 -----------------------